qmk/qmk_firmware/docs/feature_secure.md

 To unlock, the user must perform a set of actions.
 This can optionally be configured to be multiple keys.

 * While unlocking all keyboard input is ignored
-* Incorrect attempts will revert back to the previously locked stated
+* Incorrect attempts will revert back to the previously locked state

 ### Automatic Locking